Puffadder shyshark

-The puffadder shyshark (Haploblepharus edwardsii), also known as the Happy Eddie, is a species of catshark, belonging to the family Scyliorhinidae, endemic to the temperate waters off the coast of South Africa.
+The puffadder shyshark (Haploblepharus edwardsii), also known as the Happy Eddie, is a species of shark belonging to the family Pentanchidae, the deepwater catsharks.
+This species is endemic to the temperate waters off the coast of South Africa.
 This common shark is found on or near the bottom in sandy or rocky habitats, from the intertidal zone to a depth of 130 m.
 Typically reaching 60 cm in length, the puffadder shyshark has a slender, flattened body and head.
 It is strikingly patterned with a series of dark-edged, bright orange "saddles" and numerous small white spots over its back.
 The Natal shyshark (H. kistnasamyi), formally described in 2006, was once considered to be an alternate form of the puffadder shyshark.

 When threatened, the puffadder shyshark (and other members of its genus) curls into a circle with its tail covering its eyes, giving rise to the local names "shyshark" and "doughnut".
 It is a predator that feeds mainly on crustaceans, polychaete worms, and small bony fishes.
 This shark is oviparous and females deposit egg capsules singly or in pairs onto underwater structures.
 Harmless to humans, the puffadder shyshark is usually discarded by commercial and recreational fishers alike for its small size.
 It has been assessed as endangered by the International Union for Conservation of Nature (IUCN), as its entire population is located within a limited area and could be affected by a local increase in fishing pressure or habitat degradation.